• twitter-icon

 Capital Goods Sent on Job Work

-• Where capital goods including plant & machinery have sent to a job worker for job work, the credit of input tax shall be allowed to the principal manufacturer.
+• Where capital goods including plant & machinery have been sent to a job worker for job work, the credit of input tax shall be allowed to the principal manufacturer.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."